tj003/Document-Extraction_Model/README.md

-BOE Document Extraction Using BERT Model
+Document Field Extraction Using BERT Model

-This repository contains the implementation of a machine learning model designed to extract specific fields from Bill of Entry (BOE) documents using the BERT model.
-The model is fine-tuned on a custom dataset tailored for BOE document extraction tasks.
+This repository contains the implementation of a machine learning model designed to extract specific fields from scanned documents using the BERT model.
+The model is fine-tuned on a custom dataset tailored for document field extraction tasks.

 Introduction
-Bill of Entry (BOE) documents are critical in international trade and customs processes, containing structured and semi-structured data.
-This repository focuses on using a fine-tuned BERT model to extract fields like Importer Name, HS Code, Invoice Number, Custom Duty, and more from BOE documents.
+Documents in various industries (like trade, customs, finance, etc.) often contain structured and semi-structured data.
+This repository focuses on using a fine-tuned BERT model to extract fields like Importer Name, HS Code, Invoice Number, Custom Duty, and more.

 Features
-Custom Dataset Support: Designed for domain-specific BOE document data.
+Custom Dataset Support: Designed for domain-specific document data.

 Preprocessing Pipeline: Includes text cleaning, OCR integration, and dynamic field mapping.

 High Accuracy Extraction: Uses BERT’s robust language understanding for precise field identification.

-Extensibility: Modular design to accommodate additional fields or custom document types.
+Extensibility: Modular design to accommodate additional fields or document types. dataset/
-Dataset
-The model is trained and evaluated on a custom-labeled BOE dataset.
-Each dataset entry includes:

-Images: Scanned BOE document images.
-Labels: JSON annotations specifying the target fields and values.

-dataset/
 |-- images/
 |-- latest/